Skip to main content

 A generator of excavated soil contaminated with petroleum is required to:

-• Determine whether the soil is PCS, solid waste PCS or waste soil.
+• Determine whether the soil is PCS, solid waste PCS or non-regulated soil.3

 • Keep records of the determination for at least three years and make them available upon ADEQ request